Loading lesson…

 Big idea: a function is a small contract.
 Its name says what it does, its signature says how to use it, its docstring says why.
 AI pair-programming gets dramatically better when you tighten those three things up first.

-What is the core idea behind "Python Functions — Writing Your Own Tools"?
+What is the main idea of "Python Functions — Writing Your Own Tools"?

-Which best describes the scope of "Python Functions — Writing Your Own Tools"?
+Which action would help you apply "Python Functions — Writing Your Own Tools" responsibly?